 - Loss of income, inheritance or pension as a result of losing your job

-- Costs of hiring caregivers, among others as may be applicable in your case
+- Costs of hiring caregivers, amongst others as may be applicable in your case

-According to the NHS, the average compensation payout for medical negligence in the UK is £50,000.
+According to the NHS Resolution, the average compensation payout for medical negligence in the UK is £50,000.
 However, based on the factors mentioned above, your settlement fee can fall anywhere between £1,000 and several millions of pounds.

 |Severity Of Injury Suffered||Estimated Compensation Value|

-Our firm has the best no win no fee solicitors in Liverpool and the rest of the UK.
+We are partnered with expert no win no fee solicitors in Liverpool and across the UK.
 We offer you the chance to make your hospital negligence claims with no financial implications to you.
-With our Conditional Fee Agreement Policy, you do not have to pay us a dime to represent you.

 As a rule, you only have three years starting from the date of negligent treatment or when you become aware of it.
-If the person dies as a result of negligence, then the time starts to count from the date of death.
+If a person has died as a result of negligence, then the time starts to count from the date of death.

 The few exceptions to this rule applies to claims involving children and people who are physically or mentally incapacitated.
 In these cases, a loved one can make claims on their behalf rather than wait until they are able to bring claims by themselves.

-- Have accreditation in relevant associations including the Law Society’s Clinical Negligence Panel, Action against Medical Accidents (AvMA) and Association of Personal Injury Lawyers (APIL).
+Our partnered solicitors at MND have the required expertise and are accredited by relevant associations including the Law Society’s Clinical Negligence Panel, Action against Medical Accidents (AvMA) and Association of Personal Injury Lawyers (APIL).
+You can be rest assured that you are in good hands.